Lombardy, Mississippi

 Lombardy is an unincorporated community located in northern Sunflower County, Mississippi.
 Lombardy is approximately 5.3 mi south of Baltzer and approximately 7 mi east of Mound Bayou at the junction of Lombardy and Mound Bayou Roads.

+Lombardy is located along the former Yazoo and Mississippi Valley Railroad and in 1939 had a population of 50.

+A post office operated under the name Lombardy from 1909 to 1941.